 Government stats paint a too-rosy picture, and

-- The conventional wisdom is that the government can't let high-risk
+- The conventional wisdom is that the government can't let high-risk investment fail.

 Result: Extremely fragile national balance sheet,

 Result: Retirees with capital at risk that might never be recovered.

 Unintended consequences(sometimes unanticipated consequences or unforeseen consequences) are outcomes that are not the ones intended by a purposeful action.

 Unintended consequences can be roughly grouped into three types:

 A negative, unexpected detriment occurring in addition to the desired effect of the policy (e.g., while irrigationschemes provide people with water for agriculture, they can increase waterborne diseases that have devastating health effects).